hexiro/autorequests/README.md

 ## 🐞 Contributing

 This project has a lot of room for improvement in optimizing regexps, better OOP, and bug fixes.
-If you make an issue, pr or suggestion, it'll be very appreciated <3.
+If you make an issue, pr, or suggestion, it'll be very appreciated <3.